+December 31, 2010

-December 31, 2009 \$ December 31, 2008 \$
+\$ \$

-RasGas II LNG Carriers 470,138 469,551
+RasGas II LNG Carriers 470,752 470,138

-Spanish-Flagged LNG Carrier 119,068 143,429
+Spanish-Flagged LNG Carrier 81,881 119,068

-Suezmax Tankers 195,064 204,361
+Suezmax Tankers 185,501 195,064

-Total 784,270 817,341
+Total 738,134 784,270

-Less current portion 41,016 147,616
+Less current portion 267,382 41,016

-Total 743,254 669,725
+Total 470,752 743,254

 RasGas II LNG Carriers.
-As at December 31, 2009, the Partnership owned a 70% interest in Teekay Nakilat, which is the lessee under 30-year capital lease arrangements relating to three LNG carriers (or the RasGas II LNG Carriers) that operate under time-charter contracts with Ras Laffan Liquefied Natural Gas Co.
+As at December 31, 2010, the Partnership owned a 70% interest in Teekay Nakilat Corporation (or Teekay Nakilat), which is the lessee under 30-year capital lease arrangements relating to three LNG carriers (or the RasGas II LNG Carriers) that operate under time-charter contracts with Ras Laffan Liquefied Natural Gas Co.
 Limited (II), a joint venture between Qatar Petroleum and ExxonMobil RasGas Inc., a subsidiary of ExxonMobil Corporation.
-All amounts below relating to the RasGas II LNG Carriers capital leases include the Partnership's joint venture partner's 30% share.
+All amounts below and in the table above relating to the RasGas II LNG Carriers capital leases include the Partnership's joint venture partner's 30% share.

 Under the terms of the RasGas II LNG Carriers capital lease arrangements, the lessor claims tax depreciation on the capital expenditures it incurred to acquire these vessels.
 As is typical in these leasing arrangements, tax and change of law risks are assumed by the lessee.
 Lease payments under the lease arrangements are based on certain tax and financial assumptions at the commencement of the leases.
 If an assumption proves to be incorrect, the lessor is entitled to increase the lease payments to maintain its agreed after-tax margin.
-At inception of the leases the Partnership's best estimate of the fair value of the guarantee liability was \$18.6 million.
-The Partnership's carrying amount of the remaining tax indemnification guarantee is \$9.2 million and is included as part of other long-term liabilities in the Partnership's consolidated balance sheets.

-During 2008 the Partnership agreed under the terms of its tax lease indemnification guarantee to increase its capital lease payments for the three LNG carriers to compensate the lessor for losses suffered as a result of changes in tax rates.
-The estimated increase in lease payments is approximately \$8.1 million over the term of the lease, with a carrying value of \$7.9 million as at December 31, 2009.
+During 2008, the Partnership agreed under the terms of its tax lease indemnification guarantee to increase its capital lease payments for the three LNG carriers to compensate the lessor for losses suffered as a result of changes in tax rates.
+The estimated increase in lease payments was approximately \$8.1 million over the term of the lease, with a carrying value of \$7.7 million as at December 31, 2010.
 This amount is included as part of other long-term liabilities in the Partnership's consolidated balance sheets.
+In addition, the Partnership's carrying amount of the remaining tax indemnification guarantee as at December 31, 2010 is \$8.9 million and is also included as part of other long-term liabilities in the Partnership's consolidated balance sheets.

-The tax indemnification is for the duration of the lease contract with the third party plus the years it would take for the lease payments to be statute barred, and ends in 2042.
-Although, there is no maximum potential amount of future payments, Teekay Nakilat may terminate the lease arrangements on a voluntary basis at any time.
+The tax indemnification is for the duration of the lease contract with the third party plus the years it would take for the lease payments to be statute barred, and ends in 2041.
+Although there is no maximum potential amount of future payments, Teekay Nakilat may terminate the lease arrangements on a voluntary basis at any time.
 If the lease arrangements terminate, Teekay Nakilat will be required to pay termination sums to the lessor sufficient to repay the lessor's investment in the vessels and to compensate it for the tax effect of the terminations, including recapture of any tax depreciation.